anonymous1-cloud/GUICAN/README.md

 ### Stage 2: Feature Fusion Generation
 ![Alt text](https://github.com/SnapUI1/GUIAlignFusion/blob/main/stage2.png)
-*Figure 3: In the second stage of training, we train from scratch a MFEDFR-Combiner network that learns to fuse the multimodal features extracted with CLIP encoders.*
+*Figure 3: In the second stage of training, we train from scratch a MEDR-Combiner network that learns to fuse the multimodal features extracted with CLIP encoders.*

 ![Alt text](https://github.com/SnapUI1/GUIAlignFusion/blob/main/model.png)
-*Figure 4: MFEDFR-Combiner serves as the main network in the second stage for enhanced feature fusion.
-Starting from its baseline architecture (a), it is upgraded to version (b) by incorporating a Multiscale Fusion and Dynamic Fusion module.*
+*Figure 4: MEDR-Combiner is the key in the second stage.
+The left-hand structure is designed in the original Combiner, by incorporating multiscale and dynamic fusion modules, it is upgraded to the enhanced version shown on the right..*

 ## Dataset Construction
 We automatically construct a large-scale dataset, GUI Layout Differences Description Dataset.(the GL3D:**[`Download`](https://drive.google.com/drive/folders/1SUR1Tzp0BixmFNH4YIjJNgNId8IoarMf?usp=drive_link)**, containing 62,530 triplets for composed GUI retrieval.
 It is constructed from RICO(**[`Rico dataset`](http://interactionmining.org/rico)**) and RICO-Topic by leveraging computer vision techniques for component matching and GPT models for generating natural language edit instructions.